Deal or No Deal (Australian game show): Double Shot

 Double Shot was a series of specials where a second $200,000 amount was placed in the briefcases, in place of the 50-cent amount.
 These specials are reportedly an answer to the premiere of Millionaire Hot Seat - airing in the same timeslot.
 Should a podium player guess that there is $200,000 in their case, they must decide whether it is the regular $200,000 one or the Double Shot version to prevent them having an extra chance of winning the bonus money.
 In the 10 Double Shot episodes that aired the total prize money won by contestants was $235,100.

 Fantastic Four

-The Fantastic Four was a series of specials that first aired 21–26 September 2009 and then randomly throughout the year, where the briefcases included extra $50,000, $75,000 and $100,000 replacing the 50c, $750 and $1,000.(see Fantastic Four below).
+The Fantastic Four was a series of specials that first aired 21–26 September 2009 and then randomly throughout the year, where the briefcases included an extra $50,000, $75,000 and $100,000 replacing the 50c, $750 and $1,000 amounts respectively (see Fantastic Four below).
 In the first five episodes aired, the total prize money won by contestants was about $124,000.

 After the first run of specials, Fantastic Four was run as individual specials throughout the year.
 The total prize money won in the specials is $914,401.

-Except in 2009, the $200,000 top prize was replaced with $250,000.
+In the 2009 edition of Fantastic Four, the $200,000 top prize was replaced with $250,000.

+Celebrity Jackpot

+On 9 July 2024, it was confirmed that 10 would broadcast six hour-long primetime celebrity specials of the game show, in addition to the regular 6:00 pm episodes.
+These specials are shown on Monday nights, premiering on 22 July 2024, featuring celebrities including: comedian Tom Gleeson, MasterChef Australia judges Andy Allen and Sofia Levin, Gogglebox Australia stars, Collingwood Football Club premiership captain Darcy Moore, Matildas champ Kyah Simon and the winner of the tenth season of I'm A Celebrity…Get Me Out of Here!, Skye Wheatley.
+The celebrities play for a chance to win $250,000 for their chosen charity.
+Unlike the regular half-hour episodes, the "Celebrity Jackpot" specials use 26 briefcases, and the board is set to the 2006-2013 format with a Green $35,000 case replacing the Car case and the top prize of $250,000 being featured.
+In 2025, the "Celebrity Jackpot" format was rested, and episodes featuring celebrities playing for charity were included in the regular 30 minute episodes.

+The "Celebrity Jackpot" format returned in 2026, with the celebrity contestants being TV presenter and The Traitors Australia host Gretel Killeen, comedian Denise Scott, the cast of the children's music group The Wiggles, comedians Anne Edmonds and Lloyd Langford, The Cheap Seats hosts Melanie Bracewell and Tim McDonald, and the cast of Gogglebox Australia for the second time.
+For this edition, the top prize was lowered to $200,000.